-5 Stunning Areas to explore around Hoover Dam in the Grand Canyon
+5 Stunning Areas to explore around Hoover Dam and the Grand Canyon

 Because it is within an hour from the Strip, exploring the Hoover Dam is one of the top things to do if you are on a trip with Grand Canyon tours from Las Vegas.
 Not only that, but it’s a historical landmark set in a stunning natural setting.
 No matter what your age or hobbies are, you’re guaranteed to enjoy a visit to this magnificent landmark.

 However, to assist you in making the most out of your visit with the best Grand Canyon tours from Las Vegas, we’ve compiled a list of the best things to do at Hoover Dam.

 The Hoover Dam Visitor Center, in which you might find bathrooms, refreshments, & information, should be your first visit.
 Parking is also available at the Visitor Center.
 However, it may be congested depending on when you want to go.